LeChatErrant/API-template/README.md

 # What is it ?

+> First of all, hello.
+I'm [LeChatErrant](https://github.com/LeChatErrant), software engineer studying at Epitech Paris, creator and maintainer of [API-template](https://github.com/LeChatErrant/API-template)
+>
+> I'm currently working at [Tresorio](https://tresorio.com/), a green cloud-computing startup, at the position of lead-developer of the cloud-rendering branch (distributed computing for 3D animation)
+>
+> Passionate by the design of backend software and distributed systems, I'm aiming to offer tools to help building the most complete architecture possible

 The purpose of this template is to provide a **typesafe**, **production ready** web API, and a full **development environment** with the best tooling possible

 It gives your project a clean base to start and follows development **good practices**, essentially focusing on **maintenability** and **extensibility**